[Updated May 4th, 2021 - to include actions needed for "Report time of action stat" setting changes to use "On conversion date"]

 To help our users prepare for the changes to Facebook Ads service based on Apple's iOS 14 requirements and the AppTrackingTransparency (ATT) prompt, we've compiled the latest information on the changes and how those impact Supermetrics products.
+This article will be updated as we gain new insights and information from Facebook about the changes they are making.

 Note that this is not comprehensive list of all changes or actions you may need to take, but the ones of largest impact to Supermetrics-based reporting.
 There's a list at the end of this article with links to resources for further reading, which will describe the changes in more detail and give guidance for other actions users may need to take with their campaigns, ad manager accounts, etc.